0065 Vice President for Administrative and Information Services

 TITLE Vice President for Administrative and Information Services

 CLASSIFICATION NUMBER 0065

-The Vice President for Administrative & Information Services is the most senior officer responsible for administrative services for the University and advises the President on all matters pertaining to the management and operation of general administrative services functions.
-The Vice President for Administrative & Information Services is fiscally responsible for budgeting and executing the University System’s capital appropriations.
-The Vice President for Administrative & Information Services serves as the senior executive officer responsible for providing leadership and management to administrative and information services units.Administrative and Information Services Units include:
+The Vice President for Administrative and Information Services is the most senior officer responsible for administrative services for the University and advises the President on all matters pertaining to the management and operation of general administrative services functions.
+The Vice President for Administrative and Information Services is fiscally responsible for budgeting and executing the University System’s capital appropriations.
+The Vice President for Administrative and Information Services serves as the senior executive officer responsible for providing leadership and management to administrative and information services units.Administrative and Information Services Units include:

 Environmental Management: Responsible for a comprehensive program for acquisition, handling, storage, and disposal of hazardous chemical materials, proper handling and accounting of select agents, and radiation safety for all University campuses, compliance with applicable federal, state, and local regulations, preparing documents submitted to environmental regulatory agencies, and acting as a liaison between the University and state and federal regulatory authorities.

 Facilities Management: Responsible for the entire physical plant of the University consisting of Custodial Services, Grounds Services, Facilities Maintenance, and Business Services (work management, campus construction team, access control/academic Lockshop, key control, central stores and inventory warehouse, and technology support) and provides a quality learning environment through effective facilities planning, service, maintenance, repair, and construction.